 Rental Housing Laws All Santa Cruz Residents Need to Know

-In California, and Santa Cruz especially,high demand and inventory shortages are creating extreme increases in rental prices, allowing landlords to take advantage of a market in crisis.
+In California, and Santa Cruz especially, high demand and inventory shortages are creating extreme increases in rental prices.
+This allows landlords to take advantage of a market in crisis.

-With renters making up 57 percent of Santa Cruz residents, and 43 percent of housing units in the United States being used as rentals, it is more important than ever to educate yourself on the laws surrounding California rental properties.
+Renters make up 57 percent of Santa Cruz residents, and 43 percent of housing units in the United States are being used as rentals.
+It is more important than ever to educate yourself on tenant rights and the laws surrounding California rental properties.

 Before signing a lease agreement, it’s important to gain a solid understanding of the laws and regulations governing your new place of residence.
 And that begins with the Fair Housing Act.